This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Urns made from cultured materials and metal are also suitable for burials performed in memorial gardens or outdoor spaces other than cemeteries.
 Bronze and brass may oxidize over time and develop a green patina, but both metals are extraordinarily resistant in terms of corrosion.
 Urns are also available in aluminum or stainless steel for a budget-friendly option that's just as durable as pricier urns.
 Alternatives to burial urns include memorial benches, rocks, or trees.
 Some cemeteries may require that you buy a burial vault to store your urn for additional support and to ensure the structural integrity of the ground around the urn.
 Much like burial vaults, urn vaults support the soil and ensure that the urn does not collapse beneath the weight of soil above.
 An urn vault will also protect the urn from moisture and weathering caused by the elements.

-Urn Materials Suited to Columbaria
+Urn Materials Suited to a Columbaria

 Storing your loved one’s urn in a columbarium is another great way to provide a place for family members and future generations to visit.
 A columbaria offers the benefit of being located above ground, where an urn vault will not be needed.
 Columbaria are also generally located in public places, so friends and family can visit the deceased without intruding on the bereaved.
 Ceramic and glass urns are the most popular materials used to make columbarium urns.
 Glass urns have incredibly aesthetic appeal and they can vary in color, pattern, or shape.
 Ceramic is the most widely used material to make funerary urns.
 Ceramic urns often feature smooth surfaces with artistic embellishments.
 Ceramics and glass are very delicate, but wood may be a welcome alternative to anyone who likes the idea of a green burial.
 Wooden urns are often kept for display at home or in a columbarium.
 Wooden urns may develop cracks over time when stored in a dry environment, because wood shrinks as it dries.
 There are also numerous wood varieties that can be used as part of an earth-friendly burial.
 Biodegradable woods pose no threat to the environment.